 While Delbert was home, his mother got Delbert to have his picture taken in uniform at Edmonson’s Studio.
 Dark, handsome, sporting a Clark Gable mustache.

-Aware now that German submarines weren’t the only worry about a son in the Navy, Delbert’s family promised to write often and wished him luck.
+Aware now that German submarines weren’t the only worry about a son in the Navy, Delbert’s family wished him luck and promised to write often.

 All five Wilson brothers served.
 Only two came home.
 Their story is told in Leora’s Letters: The Story of Love and Loss for an Iowa Family During World War II.

 […] Wilson’s older brother, Delbert, had a terrifying encounter with a typhoon in the Atlantic in late […]